Peaky Blinders Season 4 concluded with a typically epic finale, but what does the future hold for Thomas Shelby, his

 “I don’t want to give away how series four ends because it’s going to go in a particular direction,” writer Steven Knight told The Express.
 “Hopefully it will end in a way that is expected and of course set up season five but not in a way that anyone will be looking for.”

 As for the ‘direction’ it could head, all we know if that they’re hoping that the show will eventually end with the advent of World War Two.
-Rumours are that the next series will involve Shelby Company Ltd tending to their new business ventures in America.
+Rumours are that the next season will involve Shelby Company Ltd tending to their new business ventures in America.

 “It would be pretty epic to see them going to America,” Harry Kirton, who plays Finn Shelby, told NME.
 “I want to see all of the brothers, including Bonnie, come in. kick down the doors of America and are just like ‘come on’.